mlenzen/cookiecutter-pypackage/README.md

 - [pytest][pytest] for test discovery and automation
 - [Travis][travis] for continuous integration
 - [bumpversion][bumpversion] for updating version numbers with *one* command
-- [Invoke][invoke] for task execution as a Python-native Make replacement
 - [Coveralls.io][coveralls] for integrating test coverage with GitHub

 ### Standardization